 - For the crust, put the dates and walnuts in a food processor until the mixture looks like thick sand.
 Line a tart tin (20 cm) and spread the crust evenly using the bottom of a glass to ensure it's packed tightly.
 Set aside.

 - Make the filling by putting the ingredients in the food processor (minus the lemon zest) and blend until it forms a thick paste similar to thick pancake batter.
-Add the zest by hand.
+Fold in the lemon zest.

 - Spread this on the crust and smooth over.